Enabling the Deep Learning Revolution

 These two components – activation functions and nonlinear optimizers – are at the core of every deep learning architecture.
 However, there is considerable variety in the specifics of these components and in the next two sections, we go over the latest developments.

-The Gallery of Activation Functions
+The Gallery of Activation Functions for Deep Learning

 The fundamental inspiration of the activation function as a thresholding gate comes from biological neurons’ behavior.